operand/agency/README.md

 ### The `DemoAgent` Prompt

-What makes the `DemoAgent` able to intelligently discover and communicate with others is largely embodied in the `DemoAgent._prompt_head()` method.
+What makes the `DemoAgent` able to intelligently discover and interact with others is largely embodied in the `DemoAgent._prompt_head()` method.
 In it you'll notice a few things: